guo-559/demo/README.md

 This project includes:

 - Shell scripts for setting up the NVIDIA Docker container
-- Python code for the Gradio frontend
+- A simple Gradio frontend
-- TODO: Vector database for RAG
+- Some RAG examples
 - TODO: Remove the keys and put the IP addresses, etc., in environment variables

 ## Setup